Jacob Barnes

-Jacob Andrew Barnes (born April 14, 1990) is an American professional baseball pitcher in the Texas Rangers organization.
-He previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Kansas City Royals, Los Angeles Angels, New York Mets, Toronto Blue Jays, Detroit Tigers and New York Yankees.
-Barnes made his MLB debut in 2016.
+Jacob Andrew Barnes (born April 14, 1990) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers, Kansas City Royals, Los Angeles Angels, New York Mets, Toronto Blue Jays Detroit Tigers, New York Yankees, St. Louis Cardinals, and Washington Nationals.
+He made his MLB debut in 2016.

 Career

 Amateur career

 Barnes graduated from St. Petersburg High School.
 He enrolled at Florida Gulf Coast University and played college baseball for the Florida Gulf Coast Eagles.
-In 2011, his junior year, he had a 1–4 win-loss record with a 4.58 earned run average (ERA) in 55 innings pitched.
+In 2011, his junior year, he had a 1–4 win–loss record with a 4.58 earned run average (ERA) in 55 innings pitched.
 He was drafted by the Milwaukee Brewers in the 14th round of the 2011 Major League Baseball draft and he signed.